 Akihabara the epicenter of Japan’s anime and gaming culture.
 Multi-story arcades, themed cafes, and colorful billboards fill the streets and skyline.
 A trip here is an essential part of any Tokyo itinerary, even if you’re not an otaku.

-Stop into the SEGA building for the latest arcade games and tempting crane machines, or bring your own retro games home from Super Potato.
+Stop into TAITO Station for the latest arcade games and tempting crane machines, or bring your own retro games home from Super Potato.
 Bring your 100 yen coins to Yodobashi Camera’s Gachapon Corner, where people of all ages come to collect tiny prizes from the capsule-dispensing machines.
 And don’t leave without buying a sweet, fish-shaped taiyaki pastry from a street vendor.

 Tokyo Ramen Street